projectshaped/parametric-svg/Readme.md

 A valid ECMAScript 6 expression consisting only of the [literals][literal], [operators][operator] and [parameter references][parameter reference] allowed by this specification.

-When an expression is invalid, an [error][] should be thrown upon its evaluation.
+If an expression is invalid, it should result in an [error][] upon evaluation.

 If evaluating part of an expression or a whole expression type conversion, any value should be cast to a `String`.
 The result of casting should keep in line with the specification of ECMAScript 6.